Skip to content

 Pumpkin trash

 I chose to shoot with my Retinette IA this time because blogger Kristarella had so much good luck shooting with hers.
 Maybe she used up all the Retinette karma.
 Maybe I just had a bad few days with this camera.
-Either way, I’m glad I read her blog first or I would probably have succumbed to the same problem with the camera’s self-timer that she did.
-Anyway, this one’s back up on the shelf for now, awaiting the day I am up to fixing the viewfinder and winder.
-I should probably download a manual that day, too.
+Either way, I did not fall in love with this camera and passed it on to a collector who thought he could repair it.

 Hey there!